-General information about Cordoba
+General Information about Cordoba

 The summers in Cordoba have the highest maximum temperatures in Europe, sometimes exceeding 40ºC.

-The Cathedral and former Great Mosque of Cordoba (Mezquita-Catedral) dates from the year 600 and was originally a pagan temple, later a Visigoth Christian church, before the Umayyad Moors at first converted the building into a mosque and then built a new mosque on the site.
+The Cathedral and former Great Mosque of Cordoba (Mezquita-Catedral) dates from the year 600 and was originally a pagan temple, then a Visigoth Christian church, before the Umayyad Moors at first converted the building into a mosque and then built a new mosque on the site.

-Transfers from Malaga airport to Cordoba
+Transfers from Malaga Airport to Cordoba

 Cordoba photo gallery